composablehorizons/composeicons/README.md

 ### For Developers

-Head over to [composeicons.com](https://composeicons.com), find the icon you need and click the `Copy Kt` button.
+Head over to [composeicons.com](https://composeicons.com), find the icon you need and click the `Copy Compose` button.
 It will add the Jetpack Compose Image Vector to your clipboard.
 Then paste the vector into your project and use it.

 Use it in your project using the `Image()` composable: